jhlagado/firth/README.md

 In "compile" mode, Forth reads each word from the input and compiles it to the word being defined.
 Compiled words don't execute right away but will only do so when the defined word gets called.
 Some words do not work this way and always execute when they are encountered, these are called "Immediate" words and will be discussed later.

-To complete the word, when Forth encounters the word `;` it jumps out of compile mode and marks the word as unhidden and available in the dictionary.
+To complete the word, when Forth encounters the word `;` it immediately jumps out of compile mode and marks the word as unhidden and available in the dictionary.
 Now when Forth sees this in the input:

 ```
 3 double .